python-restx/flask-restx/doc/quickstart.rst

 Quick start
 ===========

-.. currentmodule:: flask_restplus
+.. currentmodule:: flask_restx

-This guide assumes you have a working understanding of `Flask <http://flask.pocoo.org>`_, and that you have already installed both Flask and Flask-RESTPlus.
+This guide assumes you have a working understanding of `Flask <http://flask.pocoo.org>`_, and that you have already installed both Flask and Flask-RESTX.
 If not, then follow the steps in the :ref:`installation` section.